"I Hear Colors" - Art, Synesthesia, and Mental Mapping

 Expression is easier for me in art than it is in words, possibly because I don't see the words as such.
 I honestly didn't know synesthesia is a thing until a friend explained to me exactly how my brain works.

-My version is this: I see patterns.
+I have different things going.
+For one, a certain color may trigger a taste in my mouth.
+Words are tangible in my mind, like I can touch them.
+I recently learned the word pareidolia and it applies here: I see patterns.
 I can see the same pattern visually, aurally, texturally, and so I can apply a music pattern to art, or cooking, or gardening.
 You know, conceptual skeletons.

 To me everything is the same.
 I just try and show the world what I discern in terms that might lead them to share my vision.
 Everyone uses a different vocabulary.
 I like the challenge, mostly.